 Only a Druva Cloud Administrator can set up Single Sign-On.

 By enabling Single Sign-On (SSO), administrators can access all Druva services without the need for a separate login.
-You should implement SSO for your Druva Phoenix setup for the following reasons:
+You should implement SSO for your Druva setup for the following reasons:

-- Reduced human errors: SSO eliminates the need for remembering multiple passwords, thus reducing to a great extent, the possibility of human errors while accessing Druva Phoenix resources.
+- Reduced human errors: SSO eliminates the need for remembering multiple passwords, thus reducing to a great extent, the possibility of human errors while accessing Druva resources.

-- Reduced administration efforts: With Single Sign-On, Druva Phoenix users and administrators logging in from their corporate network are rarely prompted for a username or password.
+- Reduced administration efforts: With Single Sign-On, Druva users and administrators logging in from their corporate network are rarely prompted for a username or password.
 With fewer passwords to manage, system administrators receive fewer requests to reset forgotten passwords.

 - Reduced login time: Typically, a user needs 5 to 20 seconds to log in to an online application.
 SSO eliminates the efforts required for a manual login thus increasing productivity.

 - Increased security: The password policies enforced across your organization are applicable when you use SSO for Druva.
 The one-time authentication tokens used to validate SSO attempts translate to added security for users having access to sensitive data.

 Refer Configure Single Sign-On for Druva to configure and manage SSO for Druva.